mutable-learning/vce_algorithmics/CONTRIBUTING.md

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

-## Write Documentation

-VCE Algorithmics could always use more documentation, whether as part of the official VCE Algorithmics docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback

 The best way to send feedback is to file an issue on GitHub.